Investing with Acorns: Acorns Review – Is Acorns Worth It?

 How Does Acorns Make Money?

 Acorns makes money by charging fixed, monthly fees for each of its three investing plans.
-Here are the Acorns fees for each plan:
+Here’s a reminder of the Acorns fees for each plan:

-- Family costs $5 per month and gives you access to Invest, Later, Banking, and Early.
+• Silver costs $6 per month and gives you access to Invest, Later, Banking, and matching for IRA contributions and bonus investments.

 Don’t forget that you’ll also have to pay (relatively small) management fees for each individual ETF you’re invested in.